-Planning and management of the District's Capital Improvement Program rests primarily with the Facilities Services Division under the Superintendent's direction, subject to review by the Bond Oversight Committee (the "BOC") and approval by the Board of Education.
+Planning and management of the District's Capital Improvement Program for General Obligation Obligation-funded projects rests primarily with the Facilities Services Division under the Superintendent's direction, subject to review by the Bond Oversight Committee (the "BOC") and approval by the Board of Education.
+Non-Facilities General Obligation Bond-funded projects are under the CBO's direction and will be reviewed by the Office of General Counsel and the Bond Compliance Unit for allowability of the project and the proposed project expenditures, respectively.
+Non- General Obligation Bond-funded projects are prioritized, and funding is planned by the CBO under the Superintendent's direction and approved by the Board of Education.
+Non- General Obligation Bond-funded projects are planned and managed by the Division responsible for executing the specific approved work.
 The Facilities and Information Technology Strategic Execution Plans provide an overall description of the District's current School Upgrade Program, as supplemented by any proposed issuance of debt.
-The Facilities Services Division and Information Technology Division will, as appropriate, supplement and revise these plans in keeping with the District's current needs for the acquisition, development and/or improvement of District's real estate and facilities.
+The Facilities Services Division and Information Technology Division will, as appropriate, supplement and revise these plans in keeping with the District's current needs for the acquisition, development and/or improvement of District's real estate, facilities, equipment, and technology.
 The plans must include, for each Board approved project, a summary of the budget, a scope description and a schedule for completion.
-The Office of the Chief Financial Officer shall prepare an annual capital financing plan in conjunction with the capital program budget as part of the annual budget for the District.
+The Office of the Chief Business Officer shall prepare an annual capital financing plan in conjunction with the capital program budget as part of the annual budget for the District.